Top SQL Interview Questions

 select * from employee select max(e_salary) from employee where e_salary not in (select max(e_salary) from employee)

 7. What is a Primary Key?

 A primary key is used to uniquely identify all table records.
-It cannot have NULL values and it must also contain unique values.
+It cannot have NULL values, and it must contain unique values.
 A table can have only one primary key that consists of single or multiple fields.

-Below is the employee table.
-We will write a query for demonstrating the use of a primary key:
+Now, we will write a query for demonstrating the use of a primary key for the Employee table:

 // CREATE TABLE Employee ( ID int NOT NULL, Employee_name varchar(255) NOT NULL, Employee_designation varchar(255), Employee_Age int, PRIMARY KEY (ID) );

 8. What is a Foreign Key?

 A foreign key is an attribute or a set of attributes that references to the primary key of some other table.
 So, basically, it is used to link together two tables.

 Let’s create a foreign key for the below table: